ballerina-platform/module-ballerina-log/docs/spec/spec.md

 log:printWarn("warn log");
 ```

 Users can pass any number of key/value pairs, which need to be displayed in the log message.
 These can be of the `anydata` type including `int`, `string`, and `boolean`.
+It can also be a function pointer or an `error:StackFrame[]`.
 ```ballerina
 log:printInfo("info log", id = 845315, name = "foo", successful = true);
 ```